Active Advantage-Aligned Online Reinforcement Learning with Offline Data: Conclusion

 \section{Conclusion}

-We present \algname, a novel algorithm for online RL with offline dataset through a \fix{confidence-aware} active advantage-aligned sampling strategy.
-This algorithm is theoretically motivated by the objective of shifting the sampling distribution toward more beneficial transitions to maximize policy improvement.
-We provide theoretical insights for \algname and quantify its enhancement gap.
-Moreover, we conduct comprehensive experiments with various qualities of offline data, demonstrating that \algname outperforms the SOTA RLPD method with significance.
-We also conduct multiple ablation studies and confirm the importance of each component within the active advantage-aligned formula \fix{and its effectiveness to pure online setting as well.} While our approach primarily aims to enhance performance, it may result in higher computational costs due to the calculations needed for determining advantage-aligned sampling priorities.
-Reducing computational demands will be a focus of our future work.
+We present \algname, a novel algorithm for online RL with offline datasets through a {confidence-aware} active advantage-aligned sampling strategy.
+This algorithm is theoretically motivated by the objective of shifting the sampling distribution toward more beneficial transitions to maximize policy improvement, and its enhancement gap is quantified.
+Moreover, we conduct comprehensive experiments with various qualities of offline data, demonstrating that \algname outperforms existing baselines with significance.
+We also conduct multiple ablation studies and confirm the importance of each component within the active advantage-aligned formula, as well as its superiority in the online setting and over existing prioritization schemes.
+While our approach primarily aims to enhance performance, it is in essence trading an offline pretraining phase for an extra density network, which could cause higher computational costs with large architectures.
+Though it is empirically seen that our approach is relatively computationally efficient, further reducing computational demands will be a focus of our future work.